himanshilalwani/OS-Proj2/README.md

 The code provided is a C program that can be used to generate prime numbers using multiple processes.
 It is a command-line utility that takes arguments as inputs and checks for errors in the arguments.
 The program creates N delegator processes and then creates N worker processes for each delegator process.
 Each worker process checks for prime numbers in the assigned range.

+How to run the code?
+- Use make command
+- Run the executable as follows: ./primes -l LowerBound -u UpperBound -[e|r] -n NumOfNodes

 Header Files

 The helper.h header file is a user-defined header file that provides helper functions (the merge sort for the final array to display primes) for this program.